Injured in a big rig or semi-truck collision?

 Trucking corporations and insurance companies resolve claims by making business decisions based on what they think their bottom line exposure will be if they go to trial.
 For that reason, it is very important that you choose a law firm that has experience with large cases and that is capable of fighting the battle at trial (if you are forced to go to trial).

 At Brown Trial Firm, we’ve handled some extremely difficult trucking accident cases throughout Texas.
-Attorneys Dale Williams and Laura Brown have a long record of success representing crash victims, and they are also Board Certified Specialists in Personal Injury Trial Law by the Texas Board of Legal Specialization—a distinction held by only 10 percent of Texas attorneys.
+Attorney Laura Brown has a long record of success representing crash victims, and she is also Board Certified Specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization—a distinction held by only 10 percent of Texas attorneys.